lorenzo-stoakes/linux-vm-notes/README.md

 This work first originated from the [notes][linux-gorman] I took from the excellent [Understanding the Linux Virtual Memory Manager][amazon-gorman] by [Mel Gorman][gorman] which, while great, targets the 2.4.22 kernel (released in 2003.)
-The the obvious next stage of study was to take notes for a recent kernel, which is what these notes are!
+The obvious next stage of study was to take notes for a recent kernel, which is what these notes are!

 I am specifically targeting the 4.6 kernel since it was the mainline version at the time of writing and should remain a sane and stable basis for notes and